-On Monday, March 16 the San Francisco Department of Public Health issued an order to “shelter in-place” requiring residents to remain home, with the only exception being for essential needs through at least April 7, 2020.
+On Monday, March 16 the San Francisco Department of Public Health issued an order to “shelter in-place” requiring residents to remain home, with the only exception being for essential needs.
+The stay at home order has been extended through at least May 3, 2020.

 During these trying and uncertain times, the SFPUC wants to assure the community that water, power and sewer services will not be affected.

 - COVID-19 has no impact on water, sewer and power services.
 SFPUC staff who keep these vital systems running are reporting to work, and they are making sure they do so safely.

 - COVID-19 has no impact on the quality and supply of San Francisco’s tap water.

 - The SFPUC’s disinfection processes ensure tap water is safe from viruses, including COVID-19.

 - There is no need to purchase bottle water or boil tap water during this time.

 The public health directives do impact other aspects at the SFPUC.
 Here is what customers need to know: